Who We Are...

 We strive to build community and raise leaders through the Caleb Hope Foundation.
 Actors, performing artists, fashion designers photographers and other talented people of our generation are invited to band together and create art to raise funds for this venture.
 We gather teams of young people wanting to make a difference in the world to gather supplies and visit the slums to provide medical care, teach English, organize activities for the orphan homes, and shower love upon them.
 We allow India to impact our lives, inspiring us to return home with a new perspective and the call to reach out to a hurting world.
 Please join us in our journey.

 *JEREMIAH CALEB is an actor, author, and activist.
-He currently resides in Los Angeles with his wife Angel.
+He currently resides in Los Angeles with his wife Angel and their son Jonathan Gatsby.
 For more information on the Calebs, visit http://www.jeremiahcaleb.com

 Q & A